kehan777/propermab/README.md

 ```
 Finally, be sure to replace APBS_PATH with the actual path to the directory where the APBS tool was unzipped in the previous step.

+or:
+mv libreadline.so.7 to /propermab/APBS-3.0.0.Linux/lib
+mv libtinfo.so.5 to /propermab/APBS-3.0.0.Linux/lib

 Now deactivate the readline environment and reactivate the propermab environment.

 ## Example